Productivity Expert: How To Finally Stay Productive: Ali Abdaal | E93

 TL;DR

-• Consistency is the foundation of productivity and success, requiring daily commitment over months and years rather than quick fixes
+- Consistency is the foundation of productivity and success, requiring small daily actions over time rather than sporadic effort

 Episode Recap